The importance of hydration for runners

 It's easy to dehydrate in the hotter months, but you can't ignore the importance of hydration in the winter, either.
 Since it's hard to feel overly thirsty in the cold, we may not think to consume as much as we should prior to running.

 That's because hydration starts before you hit the road.
 Drinking enough water should be an everyday healthy habit, not just a way to prep before a race or long run.
-A good measure for a non-athlete, as noted by the Mayo Clinic is about 15.5 cups of fluids a day for men and about 11.5 cups of fluids a day for women.
+A good measure for a non-athlete, as noted by the Mayo Clinic is about 3.7 l of fluids a day for men and about 2.7 l of fluids a day for women.
 From there, go by thirst level.
-In the summertime, that may look like an additional 12 ounces per half-hour of activity.
+In the summertime, that may look like an additional 350 ml per half-hour of activity.

 Take in some tasty electrolytes

 If you struggle to drink enough water, or even if you're worried about overhydration, consider adding electrolytes to your water in the form of low-sugar energy powders or juice.
-Or, consider eating fruits rich in both electrolytes and water.
-For instance, watermelon is almost completely water, as are strawberries and grapefruits.
+Or, consider eating fruit rich in both electrolytes and water.
+For instance, watermelon is almost completely water, as are strawberries and grapefruit.